-enty-five percent of Syrian refugees are women and children.8 Conflict disproportionately affects women and girls and they face unique and dangerous cir-cumstances in displacement-sexual violence, harassment, domestic violence, and are exacerbated by it, with women and girls often being the last to receive the benefits of aid, and the first to bear the consequences of displacement-through child labor or other exploitative work, early marriage, and other desperate and negative "coping mechanisms".
-Donors, host governments, and implementers need systemati-cally to identify and prioritize these gender-based challenges.
-NGOs like the IRC are already working toward these goals with strategies that include more employment and self-employment programming to help refugees, and gling with unemployment.
-With U.S. government supporting host communities strug-gling with unemployment.
+enty-five percent of Syrian refugees are women and children.8 Conflict disproportionately affects women and girls and they face unique and dangerous circumstances in displacement-sexual violence, harassment, domestic violence, and economic disenfranchisement.
+Gender inequalities that precede their displacement are exacerbated by it, with women and girls often being the last to receive the benefits of aid, and the first to bear the consequences of displacement-through child labor or other exploitative work, early marriage, and other desperate and negative

+"coping mechanisms".
+Donors, host governments, and implementers need systematically to identify and prioritize these gender-based challenges.

+NGOs like the IRC are already working toward these goals with strategies that include more employment and self-employment programming to help refugees, and especially women, generate income, as well as supporting host communities struggling with unemployment.
 With U.S. government support, the IRC's small business program is helping Syrian women in Jordan start new ventures to help keep their families afloat.
-Likewise, Syrian children need to get back to school, but the region's wheele here here the back to school, but the region's schools have been unable to absorb the hundreds of thousands of new students.
-To change this calculus, the IRC provides community-based education programs (flexible and tailored to the needs and circumstances of refugee children) to increase education opportunities and provide socio-emotional support for refugee children.
-Last year, with U.S. government support, the IRC piloted new non-formal early childhood education and retention programs in Lebanese communities, designed to meet the immediate needs of refugee children while the Lebanese government strengthens its consist and the term and the term and the second term where the terms are appreciated as the second terms of the second terms are second to the second terms of the second terms are second terms and terms are the second terms of the second terms are second to the second terms of the second terms are second to the second terms of the second terms are second to the second terms of terms are second to the second terms of terms of terms of terms are second to the second terms of terms o capacity and reach to provide for the hundreds of thousands of Syrian children within its borders.
+Likewise, Syrian children need to get back to school, but the region's schools have been unable to absorb the hundreds of thousands of new students.
+To change this calculus, the IRC provides community-based education programs (flexible and tailored to the needs and circumstances of refugee children) to increase edutailored to the needs and circumstances of refugee children to increase education opportunities and provide socio-emotional support for refugee children.
+Last year, with U.S. government support, the IRC piloted new non-formal early childhood education and retention programs in Lebanese communities, designed to meet the immediate needs of refugee children while the Lebanese government strengthens its capacity and reach to provide for the hundreds of thousands of Syrian children within its borders.

 The question is how to bring these efforts to scale and to do so sustainably.
 The global community came together in 2016 to achieve that very goal.
 Anchored by U.S. commitments, the global community committed to a 30% increase in humanitarian aid and a doubling of resettlement commitments globally in exchange for greater legal protections and access for refugees to jobs, education, and other essential services in their countries of first refuge.
-The agreement relies on a grand bargain be-tween wealthy nations and the low and middle income countries that collectively host 88 percent9 of the world's 21 million refugees.
-And while we can, and should, expect other wealthy nations to do more, it is U.S. assistance and U.S. leadership that underpins the global protection regime.
-The U.S. commitment to provide humanitarian, development, economic, and secu-rity assistance to support the protection of civilians in countries of first refuge is also a function of enlightened self-interest-the forced and premature return of Syrian refugees to a unstable Syria, or of Afghan refugees to an unstable Afghanistan, foments new currents of conflict and crisis that, given U.S. interests and commitments in the region, draw U.S. funds and U.S. troops into further quagmires.
+The agreement relies on a grand bargain between wealthy nations and the low and middle income countries that collectively host 88 percent of the world's 21 million refugees.
+And while we can, and should, expect other wealthy nations to do more, it is U.S. assistance and U.S. leadership

+The U.S. commitment to provide humanitarian, development, economic, and security assistance to support the protection of civilians in countries of first refuge is also a function of enlightened self-interest-the forced and premature return of Syrian refugees to an unstable Syria, or of Afghan refugees to an unstable Afghanistan, foments new currents of conflict and crisis that, given U.S. interests and commitments in the region, draw U.S. funds and U.S. troops into further quagmires.